 SUBARU warranties do not apply to vehicle damage or malfunction caused by trailer towing.
 If you use your vehicle to tow a trailer, more frequent maintenance will be required due to the additional load.
+(Refer to "Maintenance schedule under severe driving conditions" in the Warranty and Maintenance Booklet.)

-Under no circumstances should a trailer be towed with a new vehicle or a vehicle with any new power train component (engine, transmission, differential, wheel bearings, etc.) for the first 1,000 miles (1,600 km) of driving.
+Under no circumstances should a trailer be towed with a new vehicle or a vehicle with any new powertrain component (engine, transmission, differential, wheel bearings, etc.) for the first 1,000 miles (1,600 km) of driving.